Soft Tissue Rehab & Therapeutic Exercise

 The goal of soft tissue work is to restore appropriate muscle tone.
 We combine multiple soft tissue and massage techniques to allow for restored motion.
 However, in order to achieve long lasting results it is often necessary to use the right strengthening exercises and techniques.
 These exercises can be completed in or out of office.

 Soft tissue work is a critical part of the work we perform.
 Soft tissue therapy is aimed at restoring appropriate muscle tone.
 Stiff or tense muscles can cause localized pain anywhere in the body.
-The locations we most commonly see are back, neck, headaches, and knee.
+The locations we most commonly see are back, neck, head, shoulders, and knee.
 The focus of chiropractic is the adjustment, but bones are controlled by muscles.
 This is why we evaluate muscle tone and strength to identify imbalances.
 Any imbalance can create a number of issues ranging from trigger points to muscle spasms.
 If these are not taken care of it can lead to pain or injuries.
 Muscle imbalance predisposes you to muscle strains or joint sprains.

 Ways We Do Soft Tissue Work: